Disability Visibility Project: Archive

 The Disability Visibility Project is an ongoing effort.
 The podcast, launched in 2017, includes over 80 episodes, each with an open and honest reflection of the experiences of the disability community.
 Topics range from video games, climate change, poetry, immigration, intersectionality, design, violence, mental health, to entrepreneurship.

 A list of all DVP Interviews can be found on their website.
 Interviews are organized alphabetically by the interviewee's last name.
-Each interview page features an edited audio clip, image description, and text transcript produced by the DVP team.
+Each interview page features an edited audio clip, image description and text transcript produced by the DVP team.
 The collection of interviews serves as an archive of disability culture and history.

-The DVP blog publishes reports, news, blog posts, Q&A posts, and original essays written by Wong, guest writers, and people with disabilities who are engaged with culture at every level.
-Topics include ableism, intersectionality, culture, media, and politics from the perspective of disabled people.
+The DVP blog publishes reports, news, blog posts, Q&A posts and original essays written by Wong, guest writers, and disabled people who are engaged with culture at every level.
+Topics include ableism, intersectionality, culture, media and politics from the perspective of disabled people.

 Copies of oral history interviews are archived at the American Folklife Center at the Library of Congress if given permission by the interviewer.